Rajpratik71/linux-manPages/mkfs.minix.md

               /dev/sda[1–8] (SCSI disk 1)
               /dev/sdb[1–8] (SCSI disk 2)

        The device may be a block device or a image file of one, but this is not enforced.
 Expect not much fun on a character device :-).

        The  size-in-blocks  parameter is the desired size of the file system, in blocks.
 It is present only for backwards compatibility.
-If  omit‐ ted  the  size  will  be  determined automatically.
+If omitted the size will be determined automatically.
 Only block counts strictly greater than 10 and strictly less than 65536 are allowed.

 OPTIONS
        -c, --check
               Check the device for bad blocks before creating the filesystem.
 If any are found, the count is printed.

        -n, --namelength length
               Specify the maximum length of filenames.
-Currently, the only allowable values are 14 and 30 for file system versions  1  and
-              2. Version 3 allows only value 60.
+Currently, the only allowable values are 14 and 30 for file system versions 1 and 2.
+Version 3 allows only value 60.
 The default is 30.

        -i, --inodes number
               Specify the number of inodes for the filesystem.

        -l, --badblocks filename
               Read the list of bad blocks from filename.
 The file has one bad-block number per line.
 The count of bad blocks read is printed.

        -1     Make a Minix version 1 filesystem.
 This is the default.